-As we speak out against injustice, God gives us hope to believe that we can be a part of bringing his kingdom here.
+As we speak out against injustice, God gives us the hope of his Kingdom coming.

 Charlottesville was not an anomaly.
 Systematic racism continues to chain our brothers and sisters.
 We can choose to excuse our silence and let people's criticism that we are being divisive mute our voice.
 However, God taught us that all people are made in His image.
 He commanded us to speak in love.
 He will patiently wait for us to realize that by staying silent we are complicit.

 So let us follow God and worship Him by calling out injustice.